YohannBethoule/aoe4_stats/README.md

 ## Feedback

-If you have any feedback, please reach out to us at aoe4.analytics@gmail.com
+If you have any feedback, please reach out to me at aoe4.analytics@gmail.com